topgoonr/CarND-Traffic-Sign-Classifier-Project/README.md

 ####2.
 Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing how the data looks like:

 ![Training Data visulaization before Augmentation][./examples/databeforeaug.png]